feedm3/learning-static-website-hosting-on-aws-s3/README.md

 1. Create a repository with your website.
 2. Create a new bucket on S3
-    - On the properties tab, click on _Static Website Hosting_ and check _Enable Website Hosting_.
+    - To enable static website hosting open the properties tab, click on _Static Website Hosting_ and check _Enable Website 	Hosting_.
 Fill in the index and error page.
-    - On the properties tab, click on _Permissions_ and _Edit bucket policy_.
-    Fill in the following police but replace YOUR_BUCKET_NAME with your bucket name
+    - You also have to set the `read` access to public, otherwise no one could access the bucket although static hosting is 	enabled.
+To set the correct access click on _Permissions_ and _Edit bucket policy_ and fill in the following police but replace YOUR_BUCKET_NAME with your bucket name

 ```
 {